A veteran using a fintech app on a tablet to apply for a home improvement loan

 Veterans choose fintech lenders primarily for speed and accessibility — two factors traditional banks consistently underdeliver on.
 Digital platforms use automated underwriting and open banking data to cut approval timelines from weeks to hours.

 Many veterans carry non-traditional credit profiles, including gaps in employment history or income from disability benefits.
 Legacy bank systems frequently penalize these profiles.
 Fintech lenders, by contrast, assess a broader range of data points including cash flow, payment history across accounts, and alternative credit indicators.
-This approach is detailed further in our guide to AI-powered underwriting and what changed for loan applicants in 2026.
+This approach is detailed further in our guide to AI-powered underwriting and what changed for loan applicants.

-The Consumer Financial Protection Bureau (CFPB) has also noted that fintech platforms extend credit access to underserved populations at a meaningfully higher rate than traditional institutions — a finding that directly benefits veteran borrowers seeking fintech loans for veterans.
+The Consumer Financial Protection Bureau (CFPB) has also noted that fintech platforms extend credit access to underserved populations at a meaningfully higher rate than traditional institutions — a finding that directly benefits veteran borrowers seeking fintech loans.

 Key Takeaway: Veterans favor fintech lenders because automated underwriting evaluates non-traditional income sources — including VA disability payments — that traditional banks often discount.
 According to CFPB research, fintech platforms approve underserved borrowers at rates legacy banks do not match.